qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_items_options.rst

    Alignment helper lines in the Print Composer

-There are several alignment options available within the |mActionAlignLeft|
+There are several alignment options available within the |alignLeft|
 :sup:`Align selected items` pull-down menu (see figure_composer_common_3_).
 To use an alignment function, you first select the elements then click on the matching alignment icon.
 All selected elements will then be aligned to their common bounding box.